Me-and-the-Boyzz/Text-Recognition/README.md

 Tha's pretty much it.
 It can recoganize any text from any proper image.

 Final note: If you face errors while execution, you should solve it by your own.
 Debugging/Rectifying an error in a code is part a of programming.

+*This program was actually taken from geeksforgeeks for educational purpose.
+The original contributer was AnandhJagadeesan whome I have never even met.
+We hope that he didn't sue us for copying his work.*